Papal shoes

-The Papal shoes are the red leather outdoor shoes worn by the Pope.
-They should not be confused with the indoor Papal slippers or the Episcopal sandals, which are the liturgical footwear proper to all ordained Catholic bishops of the Latin Church.
+The papal shoes are the red leather outdoor shoes worn by the Pope.
+They are distinct from the indoor papal slippers or the Episcopal sandals, which are the liturgical footwear proper to all ordained Catholic bishops of the Latin Church.

-Description
+History

 As did many noblemen, the Pope wore slippers (pantofole) inside his residences and leather shoes outside.
-The indoor Papal slippers were made of red velvet or silk and were heavily decorated in gold braid, with a gold cross in the middle.
+The indoor papal slippers were made of red velvet or silk and were heavily decorated in gold braid, with a gold cross in the middle.

 Throughout Church history, the color red has been deliberately chosen to represent the blood of Catholic martyrs spilled through the centuries following in the footsteps of Christ.
 The red papal shoes are also linked to Christ's own bloodied feet as he was prodded, whipped, and pushed along the Via Dolorosa on his way to his crucifixion, culminating in the piercing of his hands and feet on the cross.
 The red shoes also symbolize the submission of the Pope to the ultimate authority of Jesus Christ.
 Beyond this, it is said the red papal shoes also signify God's burning love for humanity as exhibited during Pentecost when red vestments are worn to commemorate the descent of the Holy Spirit upon the apostles as tongues of fire rest upon their heads.

-The papal shoes, along with the camauro, papal mozzetta, and cloak (tabarro), are the only remnants of the former red color of the papal garments.
-Pope Pius V (1566–1572), who was a Dominican, changed the papal color to white by continuing to wear the white color of his Dominican religious order, and it has remained so since.
+The papal shoes, along with the Mantum and papal mozzetta, are the red vestments that the Pope put on after his election, as recorded in Pontifical manuals since the 13th century.

-Recent use